Sarah Glendening

-Sarah Glendening (born September 20, 1982) is a former American actress.
-In 2009, she joined the cast as the fifth actress to portray Lucy Montgomery on the CBS soap As the World Turns.
+Sarah Marie Glendening (born September 20, 1982) is an American former actress.
+In 2009, she joined the cast of the CBS soap opera As the World Turns, where she became the fifth actress to portray Lucy Montgomery.
 She played the role until the show's cancellation in September 2010.
-In October 2010, it was announced she would be joining All My Children as the second actress to portray Marissa Tasker.
+In the following month, she joined All My Children and became the second actress to portray Marissa Tasker.

 Theater

 Glendening participated in multiple productions during her time at Carnegie Mellon including Wild Party with classmate Megan Hilty, Me and My Girl, Hello, Dolly!, and The Music Man (which was featured in the film Pittsburgh).

 In 2005, Glendening made her Broadway debut in Good Vibrations, as part of the Ensemble and as understudy for the role of "Caroline", alongside future-husband Brandon Wardell who played the lead "Dave".

 In July 2007, Glendening played the lead "Susan" in tick, tick...BOOM at the Adirondack Theatre Festival in Glens Falls, NY.
-The show was so well received that an additional performance was added, a first in the troupe's history of thirteen years.
+The show was so well received that an additional performance was added, a first in the company's thirteen-year history.

 In the spring of 2008, Glendening starred as "Diana" in the world premiere of the stage production of Mask, adapted from the film of the same name, at Pasadena Playhouse in Pasadena, CA.

 During the summer of 2008, Glendening performed with Joe Iconis and The Black Suits alongside Krysta Rodriguez during The Summer Play Festival in New York City.

 From April 13 to May 23, 2010, Glendening appeared on stage as "Molly" in the world premiere of Nightmare Alley, adapted from the William Lindsay Gresham's book of the same name, at Geffen Playhouse in Los Angeles.

 From October 29 to November 4, 2010, Glendening participated in the stage workshop production of Loveless, Texas with Boomerang Theatre Company at Peter Jay Sharp Theater in New York City.

 In the fall of 2012, Glendening and husband Brandon served as production managers on Delusion: The Blood Rite, an interactive haunted play in Los Angeles, created by Hollywood stuntman Jon Braver and produced by Neil Patrick Harris.

 During the fall 2013, Sarah and Brandon produced the third installment of Jon Braver's Haunted Play, Delusion: The Masque of Mortality.

 In December 2013, Glendening performed in the Open Fist Theatre Company production of BOTH: A Hard Day's Silent Night, a Beatles Nativity in Los Angeles.

 Glendening has also participated in Neil Patrick Harris's interactive theater experience Accomplice: The Show in Los Angeles and New York City, which describes itself as "Part Game.
 Part Theater.
 Part Tour.
 All Fun."

 In 2014, Sarah and Brandon produced the fourth iteration of Delusion: Lies Within.